Vancouver, West 8th Avenue at Arbutus Street - Supportive Housing

 • Hi Skylar, thank you for your work on this.
 You recently responded to another question with the following response: "More than 200 provincially-funded supportive housing sites across the province are in close proximity to schools and more than half of them have been operating for more than 10 years."
 Can you please provide a list of the names of these specific sites and respective actual distances to the schools in question?
 Please don't bother re-circulating the same general link as you have in previous responses to similar questions.
 Thank you.

-Very Concerned Parent asked about 2 years ago
+Very Concerned Parent asked almost 4 years ago

 Hi Very Concerned Parent,